Trendyol/go-dcp/README.md

 You can adjust the average window time for the metrics by specifying the value of metric.averageWindowSec.

-- Note : Metrics is enabled only when the debug option is present in the configuration.
+- Note : pprof is enabled when the debug option is present in the configuration.

 ### Exposed metrics